lixiljp/helpy/README.md

 - Fix email templates (use text only)
 - Show team list on topic list and user list, support color sample with non-alpha character
 - Allow filter from closed topics
+- Automatic assign team to topic by email address (the old logic not work in most case)

 Sponsor/Support Helpy
 ========